nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

 * ``peer_search`` - Request scanning for new peripherals.
   The option is available only for the nRF Desktop central.

-Perform :ref:`nrf_desktop_config_channel` set operation on selected option to trigger the operation.
+Perform a :ref:`nrf_desktop_config_channel` set operation on the selected option to trigger the operation.
 The options can be used only if the module is in :c:enumerator:`STATE_IDLE`.
 Because of this, they cannot be used when the device is suspended by :ref:`nrf_desktop_power_manager`.
 The device must be woken up from suspended state before the operation is started.